AndiKod/11ty3blanco/README.md

 ## Why?

 Sometime you just need a clean start and build on top of it.
-This starter is a good choice if you want to start a new project from scratch without any opinionated setup, or have a little sandbox.
+This starter is a good choice if you want to start a new project from scratch without heavy opinionated setup, or need a little sandbox.

 The folders structure follows the standard set by the official blog-starter, it use the automatic native light/dark native colorscheme via `meta color-scheme` and minify css & js on build.

-For code snippets and example implementation of things like blog parts, plugins, external data, etc.check out the "opt-out" version of this starter at [https://github.com/AndiKod/tadam11ty](https://github.com/AndiKod/tadam11ty).